hmcalister/Go-Compose-Template/README.md

 An architecture template for an app using Golang.
 The server uses the Chi router to handle requests.
 Postgres is used for the database.
 SQLC generates type-safe queries to the database.
 Docker Compose allows for a simple deployment and the ability to scale later by developing with containers in mind.

+### Running This Project

+This walkthrough is designed for Linux systems.
+Windows systems can follow the general thread but may need to substitute some commands.

+- First, create the file `secrets/postgres-password.secret` and add a password to it.
+This password is used by the database and app containers to improve security, but the secret file itself is not tracked.
+- Run `make build` (or, run each of `make sqlc`, `make app`, `make docker` separately, see below).
+This will download all Go dependencies and docker containers required to run the project.
+- Run `make run` to start the project with Docker Compose.
+    - On the first run, the database container will create a new database.
+This may not finish before the app container complains.
+If the app container is killed during the first `make run`, simply wait for the database to finish (a log message will inform you that the "database system is ready to accept connections") before stopping the process and calling `make run` again.
+If the app container still does not start up, try altering the healthcheck in `compose.yaml` or removing it entirely.
+- Once the containers have started up, the app container should log to stdout with the message "ready to serve".
+- With a new terminal, run `curl 127.0.0.1:8080/newAuthor/author`.
+The app container should log `msg="new author request" authorName=author`.
+- In the new terminal, run `curl 127.0.0.1:8080/allAuthors`.
+You should receive a response `1: author`.

+Thanks to the persistent volume, restarting the Docker Compose session should retain the data (i.e. curling the `allAuthors` end point should return the authors made previously).

+Check our the Go code under `internal/app` to see how the app logic works, including the log statements seen in this example.
+See the SQLC schemas and queries under `sqlc/` for information on the database schema.
+Finally, `compose.yaml` shows how these containers are built, managed, and communicate.

 ### Make

 This template provides a Makefile to help set up and manage the various systems.
 Use `make -B <target>` to force the command to be run if `make` refuses to build something.